nickmalleson/surf/_posts/2018-10-02-Validation_of_ABMs.md

  - Use alternative, national-level surveys.
 E.g. in the UK there is the National Transport Survey.
 This would not be as reliable as a direct validation of the case study area, but would give more evidence that the model is producing sensible patterns.
  - Use an alternative case study area as a proof of the generalisability of the model.
- - Compare the model outcomes to a different measure, e.g. using space syntax measures (e.g. as a proxy estimate of pedestrian flows).
+ - Compare the model outcomes to a different measure, e.g. using space syntax measures as a proxy estimate of pedestrian flows.
  - Look at 'interesting events' to see whether the model (with suitable parameterisation) is able to capture these.
  - Validate the _model logic_ through peer review and discussions with unbiased experts (or by wrapping hot towels round our heads :-) ).
 This could help to validate the formalisation of our knowledge that we have implemented.
  - Good parameter sweeps / monte-carlo testing of the model might help to give evidence that the model is relatively stable and, therefore, the results are less likely to have emerged by chance.
-Similarly, we could use _docking_ (re-implementation of the model) to show that the logic is 'correct'.
+Similarly, we could use _docking_ (re-implementation of the model) to show that the logic is 'correct' (at in terms of implementation).

 Broadly, these might be summarised as a _pattern oriented modelling_ approach.
 We could do a many levelled, qualitative validation.
 We can check that the outcome distributions are the right shape (or other known facts about people) to simultaneously constrain the simulation in many aspects/dimensions/scales at once.